p1xel8ted/Game-Mods/Cult of the Lamb/Thunderstore/cult/README.md

 ## Issues

 * Please use the Bug tab on the page over at [Nexus Mods](https://www.nexusmods.com/cultofthelamb/mods/1?tab=bugs).
+Before logging a bug, please see sticky on the [Posts](https://www.nexusmods.com/cultofthelamb/mods/1?tab=posts) tab.